-Provide a five-minute interval for travel between sites.
+Provide a 5-minute interval for travel between sites.
 Group 1 then goes to site 2.
 Group 2 goes to site 3, Group 3 goes to site 4 and Group 4 goes to site 1.
 This round-robin continues until each group has judged all four sites.

-A "no-touch" zone described in a pit.
+A no-touch zone marked off in a pit.
 (NDSU photo)